 Students are assessed on the equivalent of 8 units.
+See Part B Supplement for core and option units.

 Each mathematics and statistics paper will examine one unit, except SB1.

 For all papers except SB1: these units will be assessed by a closed book exam.
 These will be of 1 hour and 45 minutes duration and will consist of 3 questions, each worth 25 marks.
 You may hand in as many answers as you wish, but only your best 2 answers will count towards the final mark for the paper.